-So maybe the ad exaggerated a little by claiming “…the biggest… in the nation”.
-If so, I didn’t care.
-Stark-naked in the gentle chill of Mother Nature and it all felt luxurious and grand.
+Stark-naked in the gentle chill of Mother Nature, it all felt luxurious and grand.

 Before me lay a bubbling outdoor hot spring, which flowed along stone walls into a huge cave, where I relished in the heated swirls of a jacuzzi.
 A waterfall fed a neighboring bath of icy mineral water; a place to dip into for relief if the hot springs had me feeling overcooked.

 I baked off calories and detoxified in a small mud-like sweat lodge hut.
-Kicking back with my head on a woodblock, I drifted off lightly to the low patter of Korean buzz around me.
+Kicking back with my head on a woodblock, I drifted off lightly to the low patter of naked Korean women around me.

 There is nothing more beautiful, relaxing or liberating than to spend your afternoon, naked, staring up at the sky, kicking back in a open-air hot-spring of a Korean bathhouse.